Susan Riese and Statesman Spaniels

 Some history about "The Working Welshman": In 1998, two other Welsh breeders and Susan worked together to produce this educational video about the desirable traits of a Welsh springer spaniel.
 It has video footage of Welsh in the field plus explanations of why these traits are desirable.
 There are other valuable educational videos on this WSSCA Education page.

 HUNTING: The single best book on training a spaniel to hunt is James Spencer's book "HUP, Training Flushing Spaniels the American Way".
-No matter at what age you decide to get your spaniel into the field, it is important to get your spaniel in field for free running as well as enough training to ensure that you have control of your dog.
+No matter at what age you decide to get your spaniel into the field, it is important to get your spaniel in field for free running, exploring and sniffing.
+For safety reasons your dog needs enough training to ensure that you have control of your dog.

 Negative Effects of Early Spay/Neuter: In 2016 and 2017 Statesman had some startling Orthopedic Foundation for Animals (OFA) hip results.
 In a litter of four, two pups had normal OFA hips while two others had OFA moderately dysplastic hips.
 Then a year later, a litter of five had four OFA normal hip results while one was moderately dysplastic.